Editor's Update: This article was first published August 21, 2018. It was most recently reviewed and updated June 1, 2020.

-Stoic or not, most men come to a urologist because something is wrong.
-I’m going to address that specific problem, but I also have an opportunity to introduce the idea of taking care of their overall health.
 The ultimate goal of the Center for Men’s Health is to manage high-impact urology conditions while at the same time helping men to improve their overall health care.
 So, I divide a person’s visit into three components: evaluation, promotion of overall wellness, and treatment.
-They’re coming for evaluation and treatment, but I want to give them a little extra the knowledge and power to take care of themselves.
+Patients come for evaluation and treatment, but I want to give them a little extra the knowledge and power to take care of themselves.

-CF: Given that stoic male concept, are most patients coming to you only when they’re in a “must see you” situation?
+CF: Given the stoic male concept, are most patients coming to you only when they’re in a “must see you” situation?